-The Committee directs the Secretary of Defense to submit the Base for Reprogramming (DD Form 1414) for each of the fiscal year 2021 appropriation accounts not later than 60 days after the enactment of this act.
-The Secretary of Defense is prohibited from executing any reprogramming or transfer of funds for any purpose other than originally appropriated until the aforementioned report is submitted to the House and Senate Appropriations Committees.
-The Committee directs the Secretary of Defense to use the normal prior approval reprogramming procedures to transfer funds in the services' operation and maintenance accounts between O-1 budget activities, or between subactivity groups in the case of Operation and Maintenance, Defense-Wide, in excess of \$10,000,000.
+The Secretary of Defense is directed to submit the Base for Reprogramming (DDForm 1414) for each of the fiscal year 2021 appropriation accounts not later than 60 days after the enactment of this Act.
+The Secretary of Defense is prohibited from executing any reprogramming or transfer of funds for any purpose other than originally appropriated until the aforementioned report is submitted to the House and Senate Defense Appropriations Subcommittees.

+The Secretary of Defense is directed to use the normal prior approval reprogramming procedures to transfer funds in the Services' operation and maintenance accounts between 0-1 budget activities, or between subactivity groups in the case of Operation and Maintenance, Defense-Wide, in excess of \$10,000,000.
 In addition, the Secretary of Defense shall follow prior approval reprogramming procedures for transfers in excess of \$10,000,000 out of the following readiness sub-activity groups: